BenTMatthews/SpoonCMS/README.md

 # SpoonCMS
-A lightweight .NET core CMS for page content - In Beta
+A lightweight .NET core CMS for page content

 [![NuGet](https://img.shields.io/nuget/v/SpoonCMS.svg)](https://www.nuget.org/packages/SpoonCMS/) [![Join the chat at https://gitter.im/BenTMatthews/SpoonCMS](https://badges.gitter.im/BenTMatthews/SpoonCMS.svg)](https://gitter.im/BenTMatthews/SpoonCMS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Why would you use this?
 Mostly because you like coding in .Net, but want some flexibility in your content.
 For the longest time in .Net web dev, if you wanted content management you had to choose between an extremely complex CMS systems that felt like a language/platform unto itself, or deploy updates to html or content files everytime you wanted any update with little exception.
 So I built a very simple system to manage content (actual content) that did these key things:
-- Easy to integrate (5 lines of code for base implementation)
+- Easy to integrate (less than 10 lines of code for base implementation)
 - Simple conceptually (You store HTML, you get HTML out)
 - Let's me code in .Net without impediment
+- Can use LiteDB or Postgres as a data source

 This is the core of what SpoonCMS does: very simple page content management.
 No routing, no complex auth systems, just managing the markup on your page.

 ## Getting started
-Install the Nuget package: `Install-Package SpoonCMS -Version 0.2.3` Setup your routes to the admin page and setup the injection of the SpoonData class
+Install the Nuget package: `Install-Package SpoonCMS -Version 1.0.0` Setup your routes to the admin page and setup the injection of the SpoonData class

 ```
  public void ConfigureServices(IServiceCollection services)
 {
     ...
+    string connString = @"Data\DB\";
-    ISpoonData spoonData = new LiteDBData(@"Data\DB\");
+    ISpoonData spoonData = SpoonWebWorker.GenerateDataWorker(SpoonDBType.LiteDB, connString);
-    SpoonWebWorker.AdminPath = "/admin";
+    SpoonWebWorker.AdminPath = "/adminControl";
     SpoonWebWorker.SpoonData = spoonData;

     services.AddSingleton<ISpoonData>(spoonData);
     ...